-Skiing is really a famous sport to experience in Auli.
+Skiing is a famous sport to experience in Auli.
 Many tourists come here to experience skiing only.
-The artificial lake helps in making of snow all round the year.
+The artificial lake helps in making snow all round the year.
 One does not have to be necessarily fit or a trained professional to opt for skiing.
-You can opt for an hour skiing guide and he will give you all the skiing gears and will help you to have the first skiing experience at its best.
+You can opt for an hour skiing guide and he will give you all the skiing gear and will help you to have the first skiing experience at its best.

-Although do consider the weather because during winters there are chances of a snow storm which can be really frustrating.
+Although do consider the weather because during winters there are chances of a snowstorm which can be really frustrating.

 You can also make a side trip to Mana village from Auli.